paxtonfitzpatrick/simple-python-tutorials/README.md

-# PythonSkills
+# basic-python-tutorials
-Methods and Skills for Python
+A repository of tutorials on basic python skills with practice problems and solutions